olipratt/hashdeps/README.md

 ## Development

-Install `shunit2` using your system's package manager.
+Install `shunit2` and `shellcheck` using your system's package manager.

 Run tests with `make test`